-There are 26 building inspectors located across the State at Penrith, Newcastle, Port Macquarie, Lismore, Coffs Harbour, Wollongong, Wagga Wagga, Queanbeyan and Dubbo.
+There are 20 building inspectors located across the State including at Newcastle, Lismore, Coffs Harbour, Wollongong, Wagga Wagga and Dubbo.

-The inspector will organise to meet the consumer and trader on site and if agreement between the parties is reached, the Inspector will complete a Complaint Inspection Advice which records what has been agreed upon and what each party is to do in order to resolve the identified issues.
+The inspector will organise to meet the consumer and trader on site after which the Inspector will complete a Complaint Inspection report which records the outcome of the dispute resolution process.

 If agreement cannot be reached and the inspector is not satisfied on the ‘balance of probabilities’ that the alleged defective or incomplete work is the responsibility of the trader, a consumer can lodge an application with the NSW Civil and Administrative Tribunal (NCAT) to have the complaint heard and determined.

-The Home Building Act provides statutory warranties for a period of 6 years for structural defects and 2 years for non–structural defects from the date of the completion of home building work.
-These periods will be extended by 6 months if the homeowner or subsequent purchaser becomes aware of a defect in the last 6 months of these time frames.
-For the Home Building Service to assist in resolving a dispute, a complaint must be lodged and dealt with by the Dispute Resolution and Inspection Branch within these periods.
+The Home Building Act provides statutory warranties for a period of six years for structural defects and two years for non–structural defects from the date of the completion of home building work.
+These periods will be extended by six months if the homeowner or subsequent purchaser becomes aware of a defect in the last six months of these time frames.
+For Fair Trading to assist in resolving a dispute, a complaint must be lodged with and finalised by the Dispute Resolution and Inspection Branch before the expiry of the statutory warranty periods.